tschumann/sandbot/sandbot/readme.txt

 Q. Can it be used for dedicated servers?
 A. Maybe - I haven't tested it, but it should.

+Q. Can I make some waypoints?
+A. Yes, but hold off for now - things are probably going to change in that space.

 == Changelog ==

 v0.2 (18/06/16)